top of page

 Christian Svarfvar, violinist, svensk musiker

-In 2016, he was awarded the Stockholm Culture Award for his outstanding artistic contributions.
+In 2016, he received the Stockholm Culture Award.

-He performs on a 1736 Sanctus Seraphin violin, generously on loan from the Järnåker Foundation.
+He performs on a 1736 Sanctus Seraphin violin, on loan from the Järnåker Foundation.

 INNOVATION